What are the keys to auditing debt?

 As you perform your debt walkthrough ask or perform the following:

-- Are there any debt covenants?
+- Are there any debt covenant violations?

 - If the company has violations, is the debt classified appropriately (usually current)?